 A proofreader has to abide by a standard Style Guide.
 Most people are not familiar with these style guides or even aware that they exist!

 Taking a free or paid course will set you on the fast track to making money online as a freelance proofreader!
-We highly recommend the course called Proofread Anywhere.
-In the course, Caitlin teaches you her secrets to proofreading success both from a technical point of view and a business perspective.

 How to Find Online Proofreading Jobs for Beginners